-Ok, so I'm being a tad self-indulgent.
-But the main purpose of this tips article is to help you stand a better chance of getting published.
-That's whether you're doing your own marketing, or you're a PR professional working in an agency or freelancing.
+Ok, so I'm a tad self-indulgent.
+But the purpose of this tips article is to help you stand a better chance of getting published.
+That's whether you're doing your marketing, or you're a PR professional working in an agency or freelancing.

 I've been running Creative Boom for eight years in July, and my own PR firm for almost a decade.
 There are many things I've learned on both sides, so allow me to share some PR mistakes that drive us journalists mad.

 We'll then attempt to show you the perfect PR pitch so that you can not only achieve that media coverage – but also build great relationships with journalists who think highly of you, and see you as one of the best PR people they know.

 1. You don't research our newspaper, magazine or blog, and send us irrelevant stuff